chirs241097/lightsd/README.md

 It only supports sensors using the industrial I/O bus.
 It has a generic class for working with most types of iio devices though.

-The project also demostrates how damn stupid a C++ program could look like.
+The project also demostrates how damn stupid a C++ program could look like (not yet to its maximum extent).

 Hopefully it does not yet hog the CPU.